 Residents Maintain Autonomy

-In Community Health and Rehabilitation Center, 13.07% Percentage of Patients
+In Community Health and Rehabilitation Center, 23.81% of Patients

-This metric is a measure of the percent of long-term patients that needed additional assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and using the bathroom.
-Some experts would argue that this is a reasonable measure of a resident's well-being.
+This metric is a measure of the percentage of long-term stay residents that required more assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and using the bathroom.
+Some argue that this is a reliable measure of a patient's well-being.

 Ability to Keep Residents Mobile

-In Community Health and Rehabilitation Center, 16.78% Percentage of Residents
+In Community Health and Rehabilitation Center, 31.59% of Residents

 Hospitalizations